Modules

 Notes

 Derive the modulation equations of the polar coordinates system (defined in polar_coordinates() and autonomous_phases()) from the secular conditions.
-For oscillator \(i\), these are defined as
+For oscillator \(i\) and at order \(j\), these are defined as

 where \(\boldsymbol{a}\) and \(\boldsymbol{\beta}\) are vectors containing the polar amplitudes and phases.